jansche/AccessibleEvents/README.md

 ## Main Categorization
 ### Small In-Person Events (<50 attendees)
+Classic regional niche meetups.
+Characteristics: Typically 2-3, sometimes 4 in-person speakers.
+Speaking slots are between 20 minutes and 1h.
+Venues are often chosen by availability.
+Presentation / live demos / video playback through laptop of presenter on projection wall or large display(s).
+Audio and display connectors vary, as room equipment allows.
+Seating options vary between theater style to workshop tables.
+Seldom grouped tables.

 ### Medium In-Person Events (<500 attendees)
+Classic broader-interest meetups on evenings.
+Smaller one or two day conferences.
+Characteristics: For meetups, typically 2-3, sometimes 4 in-person speakers.
+For single track conferences 5-7 per day.
+Multi-track confeences vary with speakers.
+Speaking slots on conferences are typically between 45 min and 75 min.
+Speaking slots on meetups are 20 min to 45 min.
+Venues are often chosen by availability, but tend to be re-occurring.
+Presentation / live demos / video playback through laptop of presenter on projection wall.
+Audio and display connectors vary, as room equipment allows.
+Seating options are theater style and seldom other than that.

 ### Large In-Person Events (500+ attendees)